corenova/yang-js/README.md

 ```

 While this is a convenient abstraction, it is recommended to use the
-following `register` function and use Node.js built-in `require`
+below `register` function and use Node.js built-in `require` mechanism
-mechanism if possible.
-This method will look for the `filename` in
+if possible.
+This method will look for the `filename` in current
-current working directory of the script execution if the `filename` is
+working directory of the script execution if the `filename` is a
-a relative path.
+relative path.

 ### register (opts={})